-Welcome to Spiced Peach food blog, a spice road of food and friendship!
+Welcome to the Shared Table along the spice road of food and friendship!
 Thank You for visiting!

 As my youngest daughter began playing Division 1 field hockey, so began the twice-weekly seasonal table of the Team Family Tailgate.
 These tailgates involved the families of the athletes preparing fresh, healthy, and plenty of hearty dishes, with lots of grilling in between and all shared together following games.
-Team Family Tailgates are formed through a number of types of sports teams, schools, colleges and organizations throughout the country commonly bonding people together in friendship and giving a deeper meaning in the post celebratory meal.
-Among the delicious recipes, you will find lots of tips that provide for creative preparation techniques and the coordination that I have found similar to catering.
-You too might find that its concepts can also be carried into BBQ’s, picnics, or year-round Potlucks.
+Among the delicious recipes, you will find lots of tips that provide for creative preparation techniques and coordination that I have found similar to catering.
+You too might find that its concepts can also be transitioned to BBQs, picnics, or year-round Potlucks.

-In Spiced Peach Blog we’ll share a variety of quality homemade dishes, each recipe tested, and whenever applicable will always credit the innovative history or developer.
+We’ll share a variety of quality homemade dishes and whenever applicable will credit the innovative history or developer.
 Any products that I recommend or share with you will only be those that I believe would be helpful to your dish preparation.

 I warmly welcome you and invite you to share your comments.
 You can also contact me by email: Peggy@SpicedPeachBlog.com